dlt-hub/dlt/docs/website/docs/general-usage/full-loading.md

 ## Choosing the correct replace strategy for your full load

-`dlt` implements three different strategies for doing a full load on your table: `truncate-and-insert`, `insert-from-staging` and `staging-optimized`.
-The exact behaviour of these strategies can also vary between the available destinations.
+`dlt` implements three different strategies for doing a full load on your table: `truncate-and-insert`, `insert-from-staging`, and `staging-optimized`.
+The exact behavior of these strategies can also vary between the available destinations.

 You can select a strategy with a setting in your `config.toml` file.
 If you do not select a strategy, dlt will default to `truncate-and-insert`.